 All students are encouraged to apply for financial aid.
 However, the primary responsibility for financing an education rests with the student and his/her family.
 Therefore, financial aid should be viewed only as a supplement after resources of the student and family are used.

 - The Free Application for Federal Student Aid (FAFSA) is the first step all students must take in obtaining student financial aid (grants, loans and workstudy).
-This link will take you to the FAFSA web site through the Federal Government.
+The application can be completed at www.fafsa.gov.
+This is the official website for Federal Student Aid.
+Any other websites may incur a fee to apply.

 - SCC's School Code is 005537